mukai154/utopian.io/README.md

 ![](https://steemitimages.com/DQmaaMZtej1YsQYrFXZh3qTLKgCXNTiFYhUb6U2UT4yyb7c/image.png)

-Utopian is now running on your machine!
+This fork is now running on your machine!
 * To access the local website, use any browser and go to `localhost:3000/` (or whatever Terminal says next to "Project is running at".)
 * To make a code change, use any editor to change any file in the code locally.
 If you change a `.js` file, the `webpack` will _automatically_ update itself and reload any browser pages that are viewing your local snapshot.
 * When submitting a pull request, make sure to uncheck/delete the original `webpack-dev-server.js` code change, as that's only used for running the project locally.

 #### API Server
-Our sister project [utopian-io/api.utopian.io](https://github.com/utopian-io/api.utopian.io) provides the back-end APIs for Utopian.
-If you want to run Utopian locally, you **do not** need to run that project, though you may want to check it out anyways!
+Utopian's sister project [utopian-io/api.utopian.io](https://github.com/utopian-io/api.utopian.io) provides the back-end APIs for Utopian.
+If you want to run this locally, you **do not** need to run that project, though you may want to check it out anyways!
 ## License
 GNU Public License v3.0